 These pillars allow athletes to perform maximum due diligence required of the Code.

-Athletes can check products are certified by visiting the Informed Sport website and/or app (which also has QR function to scan batches) and they can cross-reference the batch they are using with the listed batches, using screen grabs and photos to easily store this information.
+Athletes can check products are certified by visiting the Informed Sport website and/or app (which has a EAN/UPC barcode scan function to search products) and they can cross-reference the batch they are using with the listed batches, using screen grabs and photos to easily store this information.

 Finally, if an athlete believes a product was the cause of a violation, they are able to have the stored sample tested in order to establish “that the detected Prohibited Substance came from a Contaminated Product” as per Code Article 10.6.1.2.

 Following these simple steps will allow athletes to use supplements with confidence and avoid inadvertent doping.

 As the only global programme for athletes and the sports nutrition industry, Informed Sport is widely accepted by athletes, sporting organisations and anti-doping bodies across the world.

 Athletes can be assured that no matter where a product is manufactured or retailed, if it is certified on Informed Sport then it has gone through the most rigorous of assessments and undergoes every-batch testing.